Server Side Validation

 1. Sign in to your site

-2. Navigate to the Forms Forms menu.
+2. Navigate to the Forms The Process Automation home screen with the Forms menu option highlighted.

 • URL: Provide the URL for the specific API endpoint that you want the form to validate against